MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 ```

 > [!TIP]
-> Avoid unnecessary use of update-and-reassign statements by leveraging the tools provided in `Microsoft.Quantum.Arrays`.
+> Avoid unnecessary use of update-and-reassign statements by leveraging the tools provided in <xref:microsoft.quantum.arrays>.

 The function
 ```qsharp